ugliara-fellipe/library.toolbelt/.github/README.md

 ## Usage

-The best way to begin the use of **datatype** library is by studying the test functions called in the *test.c* file.
+The best way to begin the use of **toolbelt** library is by studying the test functions called in the *test.c* file.
 You will find examples of how to use the major library features.
 For further assistance, contact me by email (<ugliara.fellipe@gmail.com>).